 As Caltech grew and its science and engineering gained renown, Pasadena became a global destination for the study of life, health, sustainability, the earth, other worlds, and the cosmos.
 Over the decades, Caltech scientists and engineers have pursued research that has improved lives here and around the world, often in partnership with scientific and medical organizations throughout Southern California.
 Caltech researchers linked smog and lead pollution to vehicle exhaust, developed the scales used to measure earthquakes, and automated gene sequencing.

-Caltech is Pasadena's largest employer and manages JPL for NASA.
+Caltech is Pasadena's largest employer and manages JPL for NASA, and is a highly regarded workplace.
 Many of our staff members, students, and alumni engage deeply in the community and volunteer in tutoring, educational outreach, service, and civic engagement opportunities organized by Caltech and the Caltech Y.

 We invite you to explore the ways in which Caltech works alongside our neighbors to improve science education and contribute to a vibrant Southern California community.